 Figure 10 shows employment by program type.
-While the graduates in both MPA and MPP programs are similarly employed, MPA students have higher employment rates in the government and the nonprofit sector, while MPP students have higher rates of employment in the private sector and are more likely to obtain further education.
+While the graduates in both MPA and MPP programs similarly employed, are MPA students have higher employment rates in the government and the nonprofit sector, while MPP students have higher rates of employment in the private sector and are more likely to obtain further education.